-Annex 3.3: Objectives of Engagement template
+Annex 3.3: Objectives of Engagement.
+Template

-Mappi Mapping the Stakeholders

-Objecti Objective of Engagement

-Critica Critical Questions:
+For getting a good overview of involvement aims your stakeholders it is sensible to make an excel table by following structure:

-What i s the specific role of selected staker What is the specific role of selected stakeholders in the transition process and why there is need to engage them?
+Critical Question: What is the specific role of selected stakeholders in the transition process and why there is need to engage them?

-Z. Stakeholders (Full name of stakeholder including the acronyms and ID-Number) Justification of Engagement (Please provide the objectives of engagement of stakeholders listed prevousely)
+COLUMN B: Stakeholders (Full name of stakeholder including the acronyms and ID-Number)

+COLUMN C: Justification of Engagement (Please provide the objectives of engagement of stakeholders listed previously)
-Ekoport o.s , Reg. no: 266 53 621 1.Determine the appropriate approach to reach out the local community 2.Bring their input in raising public awareness related to energy transition

-2

-ယ

-4

-5

-6

-Annex 3.4: Log of Engagement Activity template
+Annex 3.4: Log of Engagement Activity.
+Template